-Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available at https://www.stalbans.gov.uk/bands-and-charges.
-A hard copy is a vailable on request by writing to the council or at 01727 819270.
+Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available at [website address of local authority where information is published].
+A hard copy is available on request by writing to the local authority or at [telephone number].